cfpb/design-system/docs/pages/featured-content-modules.md

           * Play button (for FCMs with a video): 60px diameter, Black background at 75% opacity that changes to Pacific on hover, White icon, 2px Gray 5 border, centered in the visual

-          ### Reversed desktop style

-          * No background color or border.

-          * Visual is left-aligned instead of right-aligned.

-          * Text is aligned to the left edge of the image.

           ### Differences in style at mobile size